Yepoleb/gogdb/README.md

 Website that collects data on GOG games.

+**Documentation is outdated while the repository is migrated to a new version!**

 # Deployment Instructions

 Commands are prefixed with `$` or `#` depending if they can be run as a regular